Monday, February 03, 2020

 Never Go Car Shopping Alone

 A woman wrote me a letter in response to one of my columns.
-Her husband had recently passed away and this was the first car she had bought on her own.
-The dealer did not have the model car with the accessories she wanted and was unable to locate one at another dealership.
-She did not want to decide without seeing the actual car she wanted to buy but the salesman and manger talked her into signing a buyer’s order, assuring her that she was under no obligation to buy.
-They also included two accessories that she did not want because they said that “the manufacturer required it”.
+Her husband had recently passed away and this was the first car she’d bought on her own.
+The dealer didn’t have the model car with the accessories she wanted and was unable to locate one at another dealership.
+She didn’t want to decide without seeing the actual car she wanted to buy, but the salesman and manger talked her into signing a buyer’s order, assuring her that she was under no obligation to buy.
+They also included two accessories that she did not want because “the manufacturer required it”.
 I’ve heard of distributors ordering cars with certain accessories from the manufacturer which essentially makes them “standard”, but never “$250 floor mats” which was one of the accessories she mentioned.
 I get a lot of emails, phone calls, and letters from people who made a bad deal in their car purchase and want to know how they can get out of it.
 This is one of the less egregious, but I chose it because it was a simpler and shorter example.

-Buying a car, especially a new car, is more often than not, an emotional decision.
+Buying a car, especially a new car is often an emotional decision.
 Having a friend or two with you can help you make more of an analytical, logical decision.
 Another point of view is always useful when making an important decision.
 Also, having one or two friends with you slows down the process to a level more easily absorbed and understood by you.
 A friend will often think of a question you should have asked but forgot.

 Ideally you should bring someone with you who is skilled in negotiation and experienced in buying cars.
 However, if you don’t know someone like that, somebody is better than nobody.

 By the way, most car dealers are unhappy when prospective customers bring in advisors and friends.
 Naturally they feel that way because they recognize their chances of making a fast, very profitable sale are diminished.